jayemerson/shinier/README.md

 ## Features

 If you don't know anything about Shiny, you should visit the R Studio folks.
-This package includes functions that may ultimately be included in package shiny.
+Package shinier includes functions that may ultimately be included in package shiny.
 Other functions don't belong in package shiny and will be maintained for the purpose of extending Shiny functionality.

 ## Installation